 Amateur photographer Katie Murray took this gorgeous photo on March 17, 2015 at the boat launch on Darlington Bay (by the old boat lift) in Keewatin using a Nikon D5200 camera.

 Northern Lights Beneath the Stars in Quetico Park:

 Leanne Marttunen took this photo of the northern lights in Quetico Provincial Park a while back.
 While it wasn't taken this winter, I've chosen to include it as it's such a great angle to take the photo.
 If you have the chance to lie down and looks up and watch the northern lights dance above, you'll never forget it.

-Here's a fantastic time lapse video shot on March 2nd and March 17th, 2015 by Victor Chimenti at Coastal Productions in Thunder Bay.
+Here's a fantastic time-lapse video shot on March 2nd and March 17th, 2015 by Victor Chimenti at Costal Productions in Thunder Bay.
 It was shot at multiple locations in and around Thunder Bay, Ontario Canada.